thoughtbot/guides/style/README.md

 Style
 =====

-A guide for programming in style.
+A guide for programming @ Smart Pension in style.

 In addition to the general guidelines below, we also have the following more detailed, language/framework-specific style guides: